staubc38/mdf_compression/README.md

 # MDF Compression
 Studies &amp; trials on compressing data from ETAS (/ASAM) MDF files.\
 Current project status:
-* PFOR & LC-Framework are available for pip install on linux platform. \
+* PFOR & LC-Framework are available for pip install, both requiring gcc, and [PFOR having some hardware requirements](https://github.com/fast-pack/FastPFOR?tab=readme-ov-file#hardware-requirements).\
-Therefore on that platform it is OK -> see ./examples, just simple tests.
+Therefore on a thinkpad & latest ubuntu, it works well -> see ./examples, just simple tests.
   - Comprable compression ratio is observed compared against stock MDF compression ("transpose + ZLib"). \
   - Allowing for precision loss in timestamps (eg 1us) will add noticably more CR.
   - Floating point data can still dominate the total file size (of course).
 If no loss is permissible, not much gain may be observed.
 However...\
   Allowing some precision loss, eg 0.1%, will give much more CR!
   - Always faster decompression time compared to stock MDF compression, sometimes even faster than reading the uncompressed MDF!
   - [link](#examples-results)
-* PFOR is not supported with mvsc -> not OK on that platform.\
+* PFOR is not supported with mvsc (nor LC-framework).
+Therefore pip install will fail.\
-Precompiled DLL may be OK -> needs better memory management.\
+A precompiled DLL may be OK to use for this simple project -> current wrapper needs better memory management.\
-Current PCB (/dll) will cause stack overflow.
+Current wrapper (under /dll) will cause stack overflow.

 ## Description
 A MDF ([current version "MF4"](https://www.asam.net/standards/detail/mdf/wiki/)) file represents a collection of "time-series data", which are recordings from various sources that always have an associated "timestamp" with each record.\